lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 The cross-certification scheme is essentially a one way operation;
 that is, when successful, this operation results in the creation of one new cross-certificate.
-If the requirement is that cross- certificates be created in "both directions", then each CA, in turn, must initiate a cross-certification operation (or use another scheme).
+If the requirement is that cross-certificates be created in "both directions", then each CA, in turn, must initiate a cross-certification operation (or use another scheme).